Culture of Samoa: Cuisine

 A staple of the modern Samoan diet is pisupo, or canned corned beef.
 Commonly imported from New Zealand or Australia, pisupo is conventionally served alongside white rice or alaisa fa'apopo (coconut rice), combined with vegetables and noodles to make sapasui, simmered with taro leaves in coconut milk as in palusami, or mixed with supoketi (cooked spaghetti).
 The word pisupo is derived from pea soup, which was one of the first canned foods introduced to the island in the 19th century.
 Today, the word is applied more generically to all foods preserved in cans, especially corned beef, which has become incorporated into the daily social and gastronomic life of Samoans.
 On occasions such as weddings and birthdays, it has become commonplace to receive cans of corned beef as gifts.
 Critics claim that pisupo represents a form of "food colonialism" wherein Western dietary standards displace those of the indigenous populations of the South Pacific, creating a dependence on foreign trade and the importation of processed goods.
 In recent years, pisupo has been targeted for contributing to an emerging health crisis in Samoa, which has seen a steady increase in obesity and diabetes since the 1960s.
 It was projected that, by 2020, 59% of men and 81% of women in Samoa would be classified as obese.
 Nutritionists have pointed to the influx of imported processed foods, sugary beverages, and rice as contributing to the rise in obesity and diabetes in the island.
 Canned corned beef, in particular, is high in saturated fat, sodium, and cholesterol and, like many processed foods, is linked to hypertension.

+Samoa is also notable among Polynesian nations for its successful cultivation and acculturation of cocoa (koko) whether made into a beverage or cooked as part of a rice pudding known as "cocoa rice" (koko alaisa).